Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Introduction
 Duration: 1

-In this Quickstart, you'll build a Snowflake Native Application that demonstrates how a chair lift manufacturer can use a Native App to share data with their consumers, analyze equipment data collected from consumers, and generate warnings based on this data.

-You'll build the app as if you were the app provider (i.e., the chair lift manufacturer), but you'll also load data into your Snowflake account to mimic a fictional Snowflake environment that a consumer (i.e., an end user) of the app would have in their Snowflake account.
+In this Quickstart, you'll take on the role of a chairlift manufacturer and build a Snowflake Native app that can analyze chairlift sensor data from chairlifts at different locations at a ski resort.
+The insights generated in the app can be used by the manufacturer or the customer to identify chairlifts that are in need of maintenance at the resort.

+Within the app, you'll create the following:

+- **Dashboard** – A dashboard with a list of sensor warnings from all chairlifts at the ski resort.
+You'll be able to filter by chairlift and by sensor type.

+- **Configuration** – TBD (doesn't load for me)

+- **Sensor data** – Visualizations of raw sensor data across all chairlifts at the ski resorts.
+You'll be able to filter by chairlift and by sensor type.

 Let's get started!

 ![Sensor data](assets/sensor-data.png)

 ### What You’ll Learn

-- How to create a native app application package
+- How to create an app application package that grants proper privileges based on Snowflake role
-- How to create a new version of the native app
+- How to create a new version of the app within Snowflake
-- How to install and run a Native App in a consumer account
+- How to install and run the app within a Snowflake account

 ### What You’ll Need

 > aside negative
 >
 > **Important**
-> Native Apps are currently only widely available on AWS.
+> Native Apps are currently only  available on AWS.
 Ensure your Snowflake deployment or trial account uses AWS as the cloud provider.
 Native Apps will be available on other major cloud providers soon.

 - A Snowflake account ([trial](https://signup.snowflake.com/developers), or otherwise).
 See note above on AWS as cloud provider for the deployment.